Glendale University College of Law

 The Glendale University College of Law (GUCL) was a private, for-profit law school in Glendale, California.
+Founded in 1967, the school ceased operations in 2024.
 The school was accredited by the Committee of Bar Examiners of the California State Bar.

 History

 GUCL was founded by Seymour Greitzer and Julius Alpheus Leetham in 1967 as the Glendale College of Law.
 The institution renamed itself Glendale University College of Law in 1975.

 In July 2019, GUCL achieved a first-time pass rate of 64% exceeding ten ABA-accredited law schools in California.
 In October 2020, the first-time pass rate was at 62%.

 GUCL was located in a two story brick building since 1970.
 The building was constructed in 1941 by Los Angeles County for use by the Health Department and as a County Courthouse.

 Academics and publications

-GUCL conferred undergraduate (BS in Law) and graduate (Juris Doctor) degrees in law.
-GUCL published the Glendale Law Review, a scholarly journal that is indexed in the Index of Legal Periodicals.
+GUCL conferred undergraduate (BS in law) and graduate (Juris Doctor) degrees in law.
+GUCL published the Glendale Law Review, a scholarly journal that was indexed in the Index of Legal Periodicals.